pmitev/UPPMAX-Singularity-workshop/docs/CaseStudies/ORFfinder.md

 Built with statically linked libstdc++
 (on issue of GCC-4.9 libraries not yet supported on CentOS7)

-It means that the tool will not run on Rackhama and Bianca, which currently are running CentOS7.
+It means that the tool will not run on Rackham and Bianca, which currently are running CentOS7.

 Here is a simple Singularity recipe that will provide newer environment with the necessary libraries...